awsdocs/aws-greengrass-developer-guide/doc_source/provision-core.md

         1. Choose **Create** to create the policy\.

 1. Return to the browser tab with the **Attach policies to certificate** page open\.
 Do the following:

    1. In the **Policies** list, select the policy that you created, such as **GreengrassV1CorePolicy**\.

-           If you don't see the policy, choose the refresh button\.

-        1. Choose **Create thing**\.

-           A modal opens where you can download the certificates and keys that the core uses to connect to AWS IoT\.

-1. Return to the browser tab with the **Attach policies to certificate** page open\.
-Do the following:

-   1. In the **Policies** list, select the policy that you created, such as **GreengrassV1CorePolicy**\.